retypeapp/retype/components/code-block.md

 +++

-### Range of lines
+### Line range

-The following sample demonstrates how to highlight a range of lines.
+Highlight a range of lines by separating the start and end line number with a `-` dash.

 +++ :icon-code: Source

 ~~~md
 ```js #2-5

 ```
 ~~~